Retaining product value in a circular economy

 Remanufacturing and other value-retention processes in Canada

 In our current economic system, often described as a “linear economy”, resources are extracted and transformed into products that are then disposed of once their useful life has ended.
-This can lead to an increased reliance on natural resources and an overabundance of waste, which represents a lost economic opportunity and can negatively impact our livelihoods, communities and the environment.
+This can lead to an increased reliance on natural resources and an overabundance of waste, which not only represents a lost economic opportunity but can also negatively impact our livelihoods, communities, and the environment.

-A circular economy moves away from this linear “take-make-dispose” approach by reducing waste in the first place, and by recovering waste or end-of-life products to send them back in the production chain to make new resources, thus creating loops in the circulation of materials and products.
+A circular economy shifts away from this linear “take-make-dispose” approach by prioritizing waste reduction and recovering waste/end-of-life products to reintroduce them into the supply chain to make new resources.
+This creates “loops” in the circulation of materials and products in the economy, which helps prevent waste generation.

-Remanufacturing and other VRPs (including refurbishment, repair and reuse) are key activities of the circular economy.
-They help maintain a product in service or extend its useful life beyond its expected service life, while preserving its inherent value, helping to increase both economic and environmental sustainability and resilience.
+Remanufacturing and other VRPs (including refurbishment, repair and reuse) are key activities of a circular economy.
+They help maintain a product in service or extend its life beyond its expected service life, while preserving its inherent value.
+This helps to increase both economic and environmental sustainability and resilience.

 Long description